faithvoid/script.cortanacloud/README.md

-# script.cortanacloud
+# Cortana Cloud
-Cortana Cloud - Dropbox-based cloud save game synchronization for XBMC4Xbox.
+Dropbox-based cloud save game synchronization for XBMC4Xbox.

 ## How to use:
 - Create a Dropbox account, go into the developer console, create a new app with a unique name (ideally with App Folder access), enable all write functions in Permissions, and generate an authorization token.